archiseino/Dicoding---Basic-ML/README.md

-# Dicoding - Flutter Fundamental
+  # Dicoding - Basic ML

-Dicoding Course on Flutter Fundamental, I don't know why I write this, but this lab is consist of the codelab, some wike as for my brain dead reminder, and some samples from other people to understand the architecture
+Dicoding Course on Basic ML, the course covers all topic about the machine learning - 101.
+This repo contains all exercise and submission.

 ## Information